anasty17/mirror-leech-telegram-bot/README.md

 ## Bot commands to be set in [@BotFather](https://t.me/BotFather)
 ```
 mirror - Start Mirroring
-tarmirror - Start mirroring and upload as .tar
 zipmirror - Start mirroring and upload as .zip
 unzipmirror - Extract files
 qbmirror - Start Mirroring using qBittorrent
-qbtarmirror - Start mirroring and upload as .tar using qb
 qbzipmirror - Start mirroring and upload as .zip using qb
 qbunzipmirror - Extract files using qBittorrent
 leech - Leech Torrent/Direct link
-tarleech - Leech Torrent/Direct link and upload as .tar
 zipleech - Leech Torrent/Direct link and upload as .zip
 unzipleech - Leech Torrent/Direct link and extract
 qbleech - Leech Torrent/Magnet using qBittorrent
-qbtarleech - Leech Torrent/Magnet and upload as .tar using qb
 qbzipleech - Leech Torrent/Magnet and upload as .zip using qb
 qbunzipleech - Leech Torrent and extract using qb
 clone - Copy file/folder to Drive count - Count file/folder of Drive link
 watch - Mirror Youtube-dl supported link
-tarwatch - Mirror Youtube playlist link and upload as .tar
 zipwatch - Mirror Youtube playlist link and upload as .zip
 leechwatch - Leech through Youtube-dl supported link
-leechtarwatch - Leech Youtube playlist link and upload as .tar
 leechzipwatch - Leech Youtube playlist link and upload as .zip
 leechset - Leech settings
 setthumb - Set Thumbnail